ptsteadman/notebook/other/fb_status_drafts.md

 or it can be good.

 Many people have asked me what my secret is.
-My secret is that I get pumped up for *everything* that I do.
+My secret is that I get pumped up for *everything* I do.
 In 2016, with a decent stack of genetics, environment, and consistent effort, it is possible to be happy virtually all of the time.
-If you build your life on top of robust systems, like Soylent, Adderall, TalkSpace, SoulCycle, Ketamine, GitHub, and Harvest, almost nothing can ruin your life, except for a few thorny edge and corner cases.
+If you build your life on top of robust systems like Soylent, Adderall, TalkSpace, SoulCycle, ReactJS, Ketamine, GitHub, and Harvest, almost nothing can ruin your life, except for a few thorny edge cases.
 But those are what make life beautiful :).

+Please enjoy the pain which is unable to avoid.
+As the dog equally studies, the gentleman equally plays.
+If you nap now, you will interpret a dream, but if you wake, you will realize it.
+Now drips the saliva, will become tomorrow the tear.
+Time passes.

+When I ran away from home and my dad had to fly to North Dakota to retrieve me from a juvenile detention center, he brought me swim trunks, anticipating that we'd probably have to stay at a hotel.

+A famous artist convinced my middle school art teacher to help him with with an elaborate art project, but refused to give the teacher a little sketch after, because "it would devalue [the famous artist's] work".

+Coors light and keystone light are the exact same beer, just with different branding.

+A child just lost their favorite stuffed animal at a gas station, the family drove away, leaving it sitting in dirty slush.

+Translating things that series A tech recruiters say:

+"We've transitioned a lot of our site to React" -> "We are trying to manage the inherent complexity of our views by telling the junior developer to add a new framework"

+"We have a microservice architecture" -> "No one can agree on anything, so we give each developer their own ec2 box"

+"Data warehouse" -> "PostgreSQL database"

+"We do don't the typical whiteboard coding interview process" -> "First, you're going to spend three hours on a homework assignment, and then you will do a graph search coding problem on a whiteboard in person"

+"This is a really unique opportunity" -> "Most likely, you're going to waste your time and also get screwed in terms of compensation"

+"We don't care how you get things done, we're really results oriented here" -> "We need you to sit in our office every day, and sign a contract devoting the next year of your life to the company"

+"We offer a really good value proposition to our customers" -> "We are mostly useless in real-world terms"